MAVERICK Mondays: Number 18

 WISDOM FROM PAPPY?

 The fifth season's biggest flaw?
 Pappyisms that lacked freshness and humor, even.
 Witness this one: "Travel broadens the imagination."
 A better one is paraphrased earlier: "There are much worse things than being broke.
 He just didn't know of any."

 THE BOTTOM LINE:

 O'Herlihy debuts impressively, actually making the lack of exteriors a plus.
 Germano produces a twisting script that can stand with most the best of the first three seasons.
 I doubt if Garner would have passed on this one if it had been written three years earlier.
-Might be considered blasphemy to say this, but it is every bit as satisfying to see haughty Jack Cassidy taken down as it was to see John Dehner's crooked banker get his, and The Art Lovers is one of the best of the final batch of MAVERICK installments, minor flaws and all.
-Underrated: one of Jack Kelly's funniest episodes. (***1/2 out of four)
+Might be considered blasphemy to say this, but it is every bit as satisfying to see haughty Jack Cassidy taken down as it was to see John Dehner's crooked banker get his.
+The Art Lovers is one of the best of the final batch of MAVERICK installments, even with its minor flaws.
+Underrated.
+One of Jack Kelly's funniest episodes. (***1/2 out of four)

 MAVERICK currently airs Monday through Friday at 1 PM Central/2 PM Eastern without commercial interruption on Encore Westerns.